eonx-com/easy-monorepo/packages/EasyUtils/readme.md

 ### CollectorHelper::orderLowerPriorityFirst()

-The `orderLowerPriorityFirst()` is the opposite of `orderHigherPriorityFirst()`, it will make sure the object will the lowest priority is place first, and the object with the highest priority is placed last.
+The `orderLowerPriorityFirst()` method is the opposite of `orderHigherPriorityFirst()`.
+It will ensure the object with the lowest priority is placed first, and the object with the highest priority is placed last.

-Let's have a look at the preview example but using `orderLowerPriorityFirst()` this time.
+In order to define an object's priority, it must implement the `EonX\EasyUtils\Interfaces\HasPriorityInterface` provided by this package.
+If an object doesn't implement this interface then its priority will default to `0` automatically.

 ```php
 // Foo and Bar both implement EonX\EasyUtils\Interfaces\HasPriorityInterface